SimoSultan/SimoSultan/README.md

 -   🔭 I have finished studying at [Coder Academy][course] and now looking to secure a job in the tech industry
 -   👯 I’m looking forward to working in a team environment again, one that is diverse and has good culture
 -   🥅 2021 Goals: Strengthen my existing skills and add another FE and BE language to my tool belt
--   🌱 Have a wedding planned for 2022, hopefully post-Covid enough
--   ⚡ Fun facts: I love coding / learning / teaching / cycling / Chris Nolan movies / Washed Out / Hearthstone
+-   ⚡ Fun facts: I love coding / learning / teaching / cycling / movies & TV / music

 <!-- ### What I'm listening to on Spotify now 🎧